bonitoo-io/influxdb-java/README.md

 #### count
 Counts the number of results [[doc](https://github.com/influxdata/platform/tree/master/query#count)].
-- `useStartTime` - Use the start time as the timestamp of the resulting aggregate [boolean].
+- `useStartTime` - Use the start time as the timestamp of the resulting aggregate. [boolean]

 #### covariance
 Covariance is an aggregate operation.
 Covariance computes the covariance between two columns [[doc](https://github.com/influxdata/platform/blob/master/query/docs/SPEC.md#covariance)].
 - `columns` - List of columns on which to compute the covariance.
-Exactly two columns must be provided [array of strings].
+Exactly two columns must be provided. [array of strings]
-- `pearsonr` -  Indicates whether the result should be normalized to be the [Pearson R coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) [boolean].
+- `pearsonr` -  Indicates whether the result should be normalized to be the [Pearson R coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient). [boolean]
 - `valueDst` - The column into which the result will be placed.
-Defaults to `_value` [string].
+Defaults to `_value`. [string]
 ```java
 Flux flux = Flux
     .from("telegraf")